I want to introduce you to one of the most helpful foods you can eat: Fermented foods.

 If you want a healthy gut, you are going to need to start eating a variety of fermented foods.

-Here are some of my favorite fermented foods:
+Here are some of my favorite and the best fermented foods:

 This food is simple to make, tasty to eat, and packed with trillions of good bacteria—a must for anyone who is serious about repairing their gut.